theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/sample-workflows.md

 	How to get started with Theobald Software sample workflows:

 	1. Download a sample workflow.
-	2. Open the workflow in the Alterx Designer.
+	2. Open the workflow in the Alteryx Designer.
 	2. Assign a valid [SAP Connection](documentation/sap-connection/index.md) to all Xtract components in the workflow.
 	3. Read the intro section that explains the workflow.
 	4. Start using the workflow or start editing until the workflow suits your requirements.